 The basic premise of the campaign is that a fantasy world was afflicted by a curse which caused the ocean to rise 50 fathoms (thus the name).
 Shortly thereafter something changed to allow humans from Earth (in the pirate era) to reach this fantasy world, and there are rumors that those humans might somehow help lift the curse.

-50 Fathoms: Welcome to a Fantasy Pirate World [ edit ]
+50 Fathoms: A Fantasy Pirate World [ edit ]

 The party members can either be humans of one of a fairly large variety of aquatic fantasy races (eg. walrus-people, crab-people, or "kraken" ... think mind flayers), and the book also offers new edges and hindrances for them to select.
 It also provides nautical rules to address things like moving around a boat, or managing your crew, and of course it also details nautical combat.